JulianFrattini/rqi-ipv/README.md

 ```
 4. Install all missing packages via `install.packages(c("tidyverse","ggdag","dagitty","patchwork","brms","marginaleffects","rcompanion","psych"))`
 5. Create a folder called *fits* within *src/bayesian/* such that `brms` has a location to place all Bayesian models.
+6. Open the `rqi-ipv.Rproj` file with RStudio, which will setup the environment correctly.

 ## Application